 EU leaders discuss Turkey's air and sea 'provocations'

-EU leaders will discuss the latest flash-points in Turkey's clash with Greece on Friday (16 October), as Germany hardens talk of sanctions.
+EU leaders will discuss the latest flash-points in Turkey's confrontation with Greece on Friday (16 October), as Germany hardens talk of sanctions.

-"I will provide information about the new provocations by Turkey," Greek prime minister Kyriakos Mitsotakis said at the opening of the EU summit in Brussels on Thursday.
+"I will provide information about the new provocations by Turkey," Greek prime minister Kyriakos Mitsotakis said at the opening of an EU summit in Brussels on Thursday.

 Join EUobserver today